Making friends in a new city as an adult is never easy. But as we get older, it gets even tougher.

 *Names were changed.

 Readers: What advice would you add?
-Have you seen people in your community move in and create a social life easily?
+Do you know people who excel at making friends in a new city?
 Have you seen situations where certain tactics haven’t worked at all?
 Please share!